Luca Bottale

 Luca Bottale (born 1 July 1967) is an Italian voice actor who contributes to voicing characters in movies, cartoons, anime, video games, and more.
-He is well known for voicing characters from popular TV programs such as Usopp from One Piece, Zane Truesdale from Yu-Gi-Oh!
+He is well known for dubbing characters from popular TV programs in Italian, such as Usopp from One Piece, Zane Truesdale from Yu-Gi-Oh!
 GX, and more.
-Bottale is also known for voicing Sly Cooper in the 1st three games of the Sly Cooper video game series.
+Bottale is also known to the Italian public for voicing Sly Cooper in the 1st three games of the Sly Cooper video game series.

-Currently, he works for Merak Film, Deneb Film, Studio P.V. and other dubbing studios based in Italy.